-Guess the species (either common or Linnaean) by tweeting at us–we’re @PopSci–and get your name listed right here!
+Wager the species (both well-liked or Linnaean) by using tweeting at us–we’re @PopSci–and get your name listed right here!
 Plus eternal glory, obviously.
 Update: We have a winner!

 Hey @PopSci, is the #mysteryanimal a baboon?